psamuel09/Data-professional-survey-breakdown/README.md

 - Average Salary in respect to Job Titles
 _ The most used or favourite programming
 - how Happy are programmers with Work life Balance and Salary
-- Average Salary between Male and Female in respect to their country.
+- Average Salary by sex in respect to their country.